galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 Species Modeling Distribution can help understand the distribution of a species depending of environmental parameters such as temperature and precipitation.
 It can also help understand the impact of climate change on the repartition of some species.
 This is done by associating data occurrences of a species with environmental data.

-The goal of this study is to model a theorical ecological niche using Species Modeling Distribution through the interactive environment Wallace.
+The goal of this study is to model a theorical ecological niche using Species Modeling Distribution through the use of Wallace interactive environment on Galaxy.

 # Step 1: Loading a dataset

-In this study the data set are all imported from the tool `Get species occurrences data and taxref informations` in Galaxy-E. With this tool, data are available from differents databanks like gbif, bison, inat and other.
+In this study the datasets are all imported from the tool `Get species occurrences data and taxref informations` in Galaxy-E. With this tool, data are available from differents databanks like [GBIF](https://www.gbif.org/), [bison](https://www.gbif.org/), [iNaturalist](https://www.inaturalist.org/) and others.

 >    > ### {% icon tip %} Tip: Importing data set from a data bank

->    > * Go into "upload files" (top panel) then "Get species occurrences data and taxref informations"
+>    > * Go into "upload files" (top left panel) then "Get species occurrences data and taxref informations"
->    > * Fill the scientific name of the species wanted
+>    > * Fill the scientific name of the species you want
 >    > * Choose the data source and the number of occurrences needed
 >    > * Click on "Execute"